-In January 2017, the Office of Local Government (OLG) has introduced an additional measure for reporting on the condition of Council's infrastructure assets being the estimated cost to bring assets to the agreed level of service set by council.
+In January 2017, the Office of Local Government (OLG) introduced an additional measure for reporting on the condition of Council's infrastructure assets being the estimated cost to bring assets to agreed level of service set by council.

 The cost to bring to the agreed level of service is an estimate of the cost to renew or rehabilitate existing assets that have reached the condition-based intervention level adopted by Council.
+In other words, the cost to bring all assets that are in an unsatisfactory condition up to condition 1.
 This amount is a snapshot at a point in time, being the end of the financial year.
 To provide flexibility to adequately manage external changes in condition (such as the impacts of varying climatic conditions) and allow good project planning, it is anticipated that Council will have works outstanding to bring to this level of service as a normal part of managing infrastructure assets on behalf of the community.

-The table below shows the estimates of backlog infrastructure renewal reported for the last four years based on the costs to satisfactory. .
-Council has been successful in maintaining the backlog estimate at the reduced level despite the addition of new assets and an approximate 30% increase in the total written down value of infrastructure assets in the period.
-The table below shows the backlog infrastructure renewal reported since 2013/2014 in Council's annual reports2:
+The table below shows the estimates of backlog infrastructure renewal reported for the last five years based on the costs to satisfactory.
+Council has been successful in maintaining the backlog estimate at the reduced level despite the addition of new assets and an increase in the total written down value of infrastructure assets in the period.
+The table below shows the backlog infrastructure renewal reported since 2014/2015 in Council's annual reports2: